Vince Gilmer: Early life and career

 Vince was born to Dalton Donald "Don" Gilmer and Gloria Jeanne (Webster) Hitt.
 Vince’s father was a Vietnam War veteran, who came back from the war a changed and sporadically violent man.
 He had a history of mental problems and of violent outbursts toward his wife and their children.
 Vince’s mother suffered abuse at the hands of Vince's father.
 Vince and his sister were sexually abused by their father from the time they were six and three years old, respectively.
 Vince's sister corroborated the abuse, but she disappeared before the trial in 2005.
 Her family has not seen or heard from her since, her whereabouts remain unknown and a mystery to many.
 Vince’s mother was unaware of the sexual abuse her children suffered.

 Vince married a classmate from medical school and founded the Cane Creek Family Health Center in Fletcher, North Carolina.
 He was beloved by his patients, who nicknamed him Bear because he always hugged everyone.

 Crime

 In June 2004, Gilmer checked his 60-year-old father, who had been diagnosed with schizophrenia and dementia, out of Broughton Hospital.
 Gilmer was supposed to transport his father from the state mental facility to private nursing care.
 Gilmer announced that he was going to take his father canoeing before checking him into private nursing care.
-Gilmer then strangled his father with a dog leash, cut off his fingers with pruning shears to make it more difficult to identify the body, and left his body on the side of the road in Virginia.
+Gilmer then strangled his father and left his body on the side of the road in Virginia.
 Gilmer left bloody rags and other evidence in his truck.
 Two days later, Gilmer reported his father missing and claimed that on the canoeing trip his father had wandered off.